What does a HVAC Maintenance Technician do?

 Responsibilities:

-- Install new HVAC systems and equipment as needed.
+- Install new HVAC systems and components.

 - Conduct regular inspections of HVAC systems to identify potential issues and prevent breakdowns.